hypriot/rpi-java-hello-world/README.md

-# A Hello World in Java on the Raspberry Pi
+# rpi-java-hello-world

-More to come soon...
+A Hello World in Java on the Raspberry Pi.

 ### License